stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 ### Shader Pipeline Stage

-A pipeline can be comprised of multiple programmable shader stages, therefore in this case the sub-builder for a shader is implemented as an inner class of the pipeline builder:
+A pipeline can be comprised of multiple programmable shader stages, therefore in this case the sub-builder is implemented as an inner class of the pipeline builder:

 ```java
 public static class Builder {